it-all/phpInit/README.md

 - Logs to file configured in .env.

 3. Email
+- Emails errors to webmaster configured in .env.
-Coming Soon.
-Will use PHPMailer and limit # of emails per hour (otherwise errors on every page load can cause server slowdown).
+- Only emails if less than 10 emails have been sent in the past hour (otherwise emails on every page load can cause server slowdown).